cernLabs/hello-world/README.md

-# hello-world
+# hello-world is a collaborative test between two developers
-just another repository